 But what does better accuracy actually mean for those who depend on it?
-Let’s look at the real-world impact in businesses across industries and why they place their trust in The Weather Company – the world’s most accurate forecaster.1
+Let’s look at the real-world impact across industries and why The Weather Company continues to earn recognition from business leaders for its proven accuracy1, technological innovation, and scalable solutions.

 Advertising: Turning weather science into marketing ROI